-- (C) identify ways that public officials are selected, including election and appointment to office; and - (D) identify how citizens participate in their own governance through staying informed of what public officials are doing, providing input to them, and volunteering to participate in government functions. - (10)(13) Citizenship.
+- (D) identify how citizens participate in their own governance through staying informed of what public officials are doing, providing input to them, and volunteering to participate in government functions. - (10) [(13)] Citizenship.
 The student understands characteristics of good citizenship as exemplified by historical figures and other individuals.
-The student is expected to: - (A) identify characteristics of good citizenship, including truthfulness, justice, equality, respect for oneself and others, responsibility in daily life, and participation in government by educating oneself about the issues, respectfully holding public officials to their word, and voting; - (B) identify historical figures and other individuals who have exemplified good citizenship such as Paul Revere, Abigail Adams, World War II Women Airforce Service Pilots (WASPs) and Navajo Code Talkers, and Sojourner Truth who have exemplified good citizenship; and - (C) identify other individuals who exemplify good citizenship; and - (C)(D) identify ways to actively practice good citizenship, including involvement in community service. - (11)(14) Citizenship.
-The student identifies customs, symbols, and celebrations that represent American beliefs and principles that contribute to our national identity.
-The student is expected to: - (A) recite the Pledge of Allegiance to the United States Flag and the Pledge to the Texas Flag; - (B) identify selected patriotic songs, including "The Star Spangled Banner" and "America the Beautiful"; and - (C) identify selected symbols such as state and national birds and flowers and patriotic symbols such as the U.S. and Texas flags and Uncle Sam. ; and - (D) identify how selected customs, symbols, and celebrations reflect an American love of individualism, inventiveness, and freedom. - Comment 12(15) Culture.
+The student is expected to: - (A) identify characteristics of good citizenship, including truthfulness, justice, equality, respect for oneself and others, responsibility in daily life, and participation in government by educating oneself about the issues, respectfully holding public officials to their word, and voting; - (B) identify historical figures and other individuals who have exemplified good citizenship such as Paul Revere, Abigail Adams, World War II Women Airforce Service Pilots.
+(WASP), Navajo Code Talkers, [World War II Women Airforce Service Pilots] (WASPs) and Navajo Code Talkers,] and Sojourner Truth [who have exemplified good citizenship]; and

+[(C) identify other individuals who exemplify good citizenship; and]

+- (C) [(D)] identify ways to actively practice good citizenship, including involvement in community service. - (11) [(14)] Citizenship.
+The student understands important symbols, identifies customs, symbols, and celebrations that represent American beliefs and principles that contribute to our national identity.
+The student is expected to: - (A) recite the Pledge of Allegiance to the United States Flag and the Pledge to the Texas Flag; - (B) sing, recite, or identify selected patriotic songs, including "The Star Spangled Banner" and "America the Beautiful"; and - (C) identify [selected] symbols such as state and national birds and flowers [and patriotic-symbols such as the U.S. and Texas flags] and Uncle Sam : and : - (D) identify how selected symbols, customs, and celebrations reflect an American love of individualism, inventiveness, and freedom. - [(D) identify how selected customs, symbols, and celebrations reflect an American love of individualism, inventiveness, and freedom.] - [(15) Culture.
 The student understands the significance of works of art in the local community.
-The student is expected to: - (A) identify examples of local works of art such as selected stories, poems, statues, paintings, or and other forms of expression examples of the local cultural heritage; and - (B) explain the significance of local works of art such as selected stories, poems, statues, paintings, or and other forms of expression examples of the local cultural heritage. - Comment $^{13}(\underline{12})(\underline{16})$ Culture.
-The student understands ethnic and/or cultural celebrations of the local community of the local community.
-The student is expected to: - (A) identify the significance of various ethnic and/or cultural celebrations; and - (B) compare ethnic and/or cultural celebrations. - (13)(17) Science, technology, and society.
+The student is expected to:] - [(A) identify selected stories, poems, statues, paintings, and other examples of the local cultural heritage; and] - [(B) explain the significance of selected stories, poems, statues, paintings, and other examples of the local cultural heritage.] - (12) [(16)] Culture.
+The student understands ethnic and/or cultural celebrations.
+The student is expected to: - (A) identify the significance of various ethnic and/or cultural celebrations; and - (B) compare ethnic and/or cultural celebrations. - (13) [(17)] Science, technology, and society.
 The student understands how science and technology have affected life, past and present.
-The student is expected to:
+The student is expected to: - (A) describe how science and technology have affected [ehange] communication, transportation, and recreation; and